BrandonMathis/railsgirlsrdu/README.md

 end
 ```

 Take a minute to really understand what each line of code is doing here.
-We are creating a [before_filter](http://guides.rubyonrails.org/action_controller_overview.html#filters) that will be ensuring our visitor is an authenicated user before hitting our new and creat actions.
+We are creating a [before_filter](http://guides.rubyonrails.org/action_controller_overview.html#filters) that will be ensuring our visitor is an authenticated user before hitting our new and create actions.
 This single line of code will handle everything from blocking anonymous users from posting a tweet to redirecting those anonymous users to sign in or sign up for a new account when they try to post a tweet.

 We also added new a create actions which will be used to populate the proper objects for our views.
 Speaking of which, lets finish things up with a new tweet form!
 Add a `new.html.erb` file to your `app/views/tweets` directory and add the following to it.